ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 # Description

-The **UserSettings** service in RDK provides a centralized interface for managing and inspecting user preferences and accessibility settings.
-It supports configuration of features such as preferred audio languages, captions, audio descriptions, parental controls, and accessibility options like voice guidance.
-This service ensures seamless integration and customization of user-specific settings across the platform.
+The **UserSettings** service in the RDK framework is a plugin designed to manage and inspect user preferences related to audio, captions, and presentation settings.
+It provides interfaces for configuring and retrieving settings such as preferred audio languages, audio descriptions, captions, and their respective languages.
+This service ensures a customizable and accessible user experience by allowing applications to interact with these settings programmatically.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].